cinchapi/concourse/README.md

 # Concourse
 [![Build Status](http://build.cinchapi.org:8080/job/concourse/badge/icon)](http://build.cinchapi.org:8080/job/concourse/)

-[Concourse](http://cinchapi.org/concourse) is a schemaless distributed version control database with serializable transactions and full-text search.
-Concourse provides a more intuitive approach to data management that is easy to deploy, access and scale with minimal tuning while also maintaining the ACID characteristics of traditional database systems.
+[Concourse](http://cinchapi.org/concourse) is a schemaless and distributed version control database with optimistic availability, serializable transactions and full-text search.
+Concourse provides a more intuitive approach to data management that is easy to deploy, access and scale with minimal tuning while also maintaining the referential integrity and ACID characteristics of traditional database systems.

 ## Versioning